porrey/ledmatrixide/README.md

 In the code above, **x1** and **y1** are offsets used to center the mask in the case where it is smaller than 64 by 64 pixels.
 The mask is always the same size as the image.

-> The UWP application generates the mask by keeping track of whether pixel drawn on the matrix is a background, sand or image pixel.
+> The UWP application generates the mask by keeping track of whether each pixel drawn on the matrix is a background, sand or image pixel.
 The image pixels are set to a value of 1 in the mask array while the background and sand pixels are set to 0.

 The next step in the initialization is defining where to put the sand grains when the application on the device starts.
 The UWP application provides two ways to define the starting position.
 The first is to place them randomly on the device at start-up.
 In this case you simply define the number of grains to start with.

-The count is define in the header file.
+The count is defined in the header file.

     #define NUM_GRAINS 320